 What Are REO Properties?

 The foreclosure process is also very costly and can involve attorney fees as well as the cost of seizing and securing the property.
-When the lender then tries to sell that property, they have to price above actual market value in order to recover the balance and their costs.

 At that point, it becomes an REO property that often stays on the lender’s books for a while.